Nmjfry/gaussian_splat_ipu/README.md

 - Remote viewer.
 - Ability to switch render device between CPU/IPU in remote viewer.
 - Currently when IPU is selected as the render device it only transforms the points using the AMP unit: they are then splatted on the CPU.

+### License

+Unless stated otherwise all the content in this repository is available under [this license](./LICENSE).
+Submodules are all licensed under their own terms: please check the [relevant subfolder](/external).

 ## Instructions